 Note from the editor: I love The Tie Bar as well.
 While you can find pocket squares almost anywhere, here are a few other options in a variety of price points: The Knottery, Fort Belvedere, Mr. Porter, Fine and Dandy, J.Crew.

-There, you can explore a number of different pocket squares for just a few bucks, and you can see how to match the ones you buy with the suits and ties you own.
+There, you can explore a number of different pocket squares for just a few bucks, and you can see how to match the ones you buy with the

 Are you currently rocking the pocket square when you put on a suit?
 If not, what’s keeping you?
 Let’s hear it in the comments below!